 8. Locate the three (3) filters on the inside of the nitrogen generator cabinet.
-The largest filter labeled WS01 does not have a serviceable filter element and does not need to be unscrewed.
+The largest filter labeled (WS01) does not have a serviceable filter element and does not need to be unscrewed.
 See Fig. 35.

-- 9. Locate the Air Bleed Valve (V05).
-Open valve to drain any residual pressure in the nitrogen generator. - Disconnect the drain tubes from the filter bowl by pushing up on the plastic releasing collar and pulling down on the tube.
+- 9. Open Air Bleed Valve (V05) to drain any residual pressure in the nitrogen generator. - Disconnect the drain tubes from the filter bowl by pushing up on the plastic releasing collar and pulling down on the tube.
 See Fig. 36.